aps4934/AI_powered_code_generator/README.md

-﻿# AI Powered Code Generator
+# AI Powered Code Generator

 An AI-powered web application that generates code based on natural language requirements.
-Built with Flask for the backend and HTML/CSS/JavaScript for the frontend, this tool leverages simple rule-based logic to create code snippets in various programming languages.
+Built with Flask for the backend and HTML/CSS/JavaScript for the frontend, this tool leverages Google Gemini AI to create code snippets in various programming languages.

 ## Features